The Financial Technology Law Review: Turkey

 Digital markets, payment services and funding

-There is no specific regulation governing cryptoassets, and the debate regarding the legal definition of cryptoassets continues.
-The Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions and its supplemental secondary legislation regulates the market and the concepts such as e-money, digital wallets, and digital currencies.
-Due to a lack of agreement among regulatory and supervisory authorities, the status of cryptoassets is yet to be defined under Turkish law.
-If cryptoassets are considered a security, the Law on Capital Markets shall be the governing legislation; however, if cryptoassets are defined in a way similar to e-money, then Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions shall be the governing legislation.
+There is no specific regulation governing crypto-assets, and the debate regarding the legal definition of crypto-assets continues.
+The Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions (Law No. 6493) and its supplemental secondary legislation regulates the market and the concepts such as e-money, digital wallets and digital currencies.
+Because of the lack of agreement among regulatory and supervisory authorities, the status of crypto assets is yet to be defined under Turkish law.
+In the case crypto assets are considered a security, the Law on Capital Markets (Law No. 6362) shall be the governing legislation; however, if crypto assets are defined in a way similar to e-money, then Law No. 6493 shall be the governing legislation.

-There are significant duties levied upon financial institutions regarding the duty of confidentiality within the Turkish legislation, namely the Banking Law, the Turkish Commercial Code, the Turkish Criminal Code and the Personal Data Protection Law.
+There are significant duties levied upon financial institutions regarding the duty of confidentiality within the Turkish legislation, namely the Banking Law, the Turkish Commercial Code, Turkish Criminal Code and Personal Data Protection Law.
 This duty limits the sharing of data in a manner that would be considered as promoting competition.
-However, according to the Regulation Detailing the Principles and Procedures on Accounting Practices and Document Retention and the Communiqué on Financial Charts and Explanations and Footnotes to be Made Public, banks and financial institutions must make banking data available to the BRSA.
-Article 9 of the Law No. 7192 that introduced a variety of amendments to the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions (Law No. 6493) (the Amendment) stipulates that the CBRT is empowered to enact secondary legislation that may require payment service providers to share data with other payment service providers.
+However, there are various regulations, such as the Regulation Detailing the Principles and Procedures on Accounting Practices and Document Retention and the Communiqué on Financial Charts and Explanations and Footnotes to be Made Public.
+According to said regulations, banks and financial institutions must make banking data available to the BRSA.
+However, Article 9 of the Law No. 7192 that introduced a variety of amendments to the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions (Law No. 6493) (the Amendment) stipulates that the CBRT is vested with the power to enact secondary legislation that may require payment service providers to share data with other payment service providers.
 The Amendment extends the list of payment services by introducing the definitions of 'payment initiation services' and 'account information services'.
 However, the banks would not be legally required to offer third-party providers access to their customers' accounts via open APIs, as long as the CBRT does not issue a secondary legislation on data sharing practices.
 Nevertheless, some Turkish banks already release their APIs to promote third-party developers.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 Because tokens are not classified or regulated under Turkish legislation, tokens may not be linked to underlying assets, and shares and bonds may not be issued in the form of a token.
-Turkish anti-money laundering legislation, namely the Law on Preventing Laundered Criminal Income and its supplemental regulations, requires that fintech companies (dealing with cryptocurrency and tokens) implement procedures to combat bribery.
+Turkish anti-money laundering (AML) legislation, namely the Law for Preventing Laundered Criminal Income (Law No. 5549) and its supplemental regulation, requires that fintech companies (dealing with cryptocurrency and tokens) implement procedures to combat bribery.
 The appointment of a compliance officer, identity verification of account holders, together with reporting of suspicious transactions are commonplace requirements the regulation imposes upon fintech companies.
 MASAK also regulates fintech products and services in terms of money laundering proceedings for crime and terrorist financing.